Introduction to Analytical Balances

 An analytical balance is used in modern laboratories as a precision instrument to determine the weight of an object up to 100g or down to 10ug.

 From these ancient times until the 1950's laboratories used two-pan balances to determine weight.
-The single-pan balance was invented in the 1950's and saw widespread use.
-Currently modern laboratories use electronic balances today.
+The single-pan balance was invented in the 1950s and saw widespread use.
+Today, modern laboratories use electronic balances.

-So while the mass of an object in grams is what is being measured, the term weight and weighing is used.
+So while the mass of an object in grams is what is being measured, the terms weight and weighing are used.

 Reference weights above one gram are made of brass and bronze and plated with either chromium or lacquer coating.
 These weights range from 1 gram to 100 grams.